-The 1999 Nobel Peace Prize was awarded to Médecins Sans Frontières "in recognition of the organization's pioneering humanitarian work on several continents".
+The 1999 Nobel Peace Prize was awarded to Médecins Sans Frontières "in recognition of the organisation's pioneering humanitarian work on several continents".

-Dr. James Orbinski, President of the MSF International Council, accepted the award in Oslo, Norway on the 10th December 1999, and delivered the following speech:
+Dr James Orbinski, President of the MSF International Council, accepted the award in Oslo, Norway on 10 December 1999, and delivered the following speech:

 “Your Majesties, Your Highness, Members of the Norwegian Nobel Committee, Excellencies, Ladies and Gentlemen: